brendanhay/keiretsu/README.md

 values for a specific dependency.

-Again, using the example project layout from above if the `images` service had a `.env` file in it's root directory with the following:
+Again, using the example project layout from above if the `images` service had a `.env` file in the project directory with the following:

 ```
 IMAGES_TMP: /var/tmp/images-service